 The Havre Submarine Volcano

 One of the most notable eruptions of a submarine volcano occurred in 2012 when for ninety days lava spewed from fourteen events around the opening of Havre.
-It is located 3,000 feet, (900 meters) below the surface of the Pacific Ocean.
-It is one of the world’s largest and its eruption in 2012 is the largest deepwater eruption ever recorded.
+It is located 3,000 feet (900 meters) below the surface of the Pacific Ocean.
+It is one of the world’s largest, and its eruption in 2012 was the largest deepwater eruption ever recorded.
 As reported by Smithsonian, scientists have compared the eruption in size and result in the eruption of Mount St. Helens in 1980 in Washington State.

 But, very much unlike the Mount St. Helens eruption, Havre occurred far from the public spotlight.
 The eruption was discovered by a passenger on a commercial flight who noted a discolored patch of water in the ocean.
 After sending an email, a search got underway to discover the cause of this discolored patch of water.
 The Smithsonian also reported that about 75 percent of the lava created by Havre made it to the surface.
 A larger chunk of pumice was revealed to be the source of the discoloration.
 Pieces of pumice, like those created by Havre, are at first buoyant.
 They then become saturated with water and sink to the seafloor.